Changing the Way Canadians Think About Disability

 Exec.
 Director, Rotary Cheshire Home

-The Hon.
-Con Di Nino
+The Honourable Con Di Nino

 John Downing